-Projections (SEP) are two of the most important communications tools.
-When we come to our specific recommendations in Section VII, we propose some principles for simplifying and making the statement more informative.
+To summarize our discussion thus far, effective central-bank communication conveys a sense of policymakers' reaction function and a clear understanding of the uncertainty associated with the path of both the economy and policy.
+And it conveys the desired messages in simple, widely accessible, language.
+Through its various communications tools (discussed in appendix D), the FOMC is already working hard to meet these goals.
+The post-meeting statement and the Summary of Economic Projections are two of the most important communications tools.
+When we come to our specific recommendations in section 6, we propose some principles for simplifying and making the statement more informative.
 We also suggest using components of the SEP to construct a timely and concise Report on Economic Projections.

-Before that, however, we turn to a discussion of the SEP in its current form.
-In our view, the SEP has been useful both in the presence and in the absence of a policy rate commitment.
-But, as we will explain, we believe that a straightforward reorganization of existing published material-including some modest additions and changes in timing-could bring further significant improvements.
+Before that, however, we turn to a discussion of tools for clarifying the reaction function, with a focus on the SEP.
+In our view, the SEP in its current form has been useful both in the presence and in the absence of a policy-rate commitment.
+But, as we will explain, we believe that a straightforward reorganization of existing published material-including some modest additions and changes in timing could bring further significant improvements.